enabled404/Phishing_Detector/README.md

 ## Disclaimer
 This extension uses a third-party API (VirusTotal) to check URLs for phishing threats.
 Use at your own risk.
 Make sure to comply with VirusTotal’s API usage policy.

+## Copyright 2024 [Saad Khalid].

+All Rights Reserved

+This software and associated documentation files (Phishing Detector) are copyrighted and licensed under the terms of this license.
+By using the Software, you agree to the following terms:

+1. **No Redistribution**: You may not distribute, sublicense, or otherwise provide access to the Software to others without explicit written permission from the copyright holder.

+2. **No Commercial Use**: The Software may not be used for commercial purposes without explicit written permission from the copyright holder.

+3. **No Reverse Engineering**: You may not reverse engineer, decompile, or disassemble the Software, except as required by applicable law.

+4. **Ownership**: The Software remains the property of the copyright holder, and all rights not explicitly granted are reserved.

+5. **No Warranty**: The Software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, or non-infringement.

+For any inquiries or permissions related to the Software, please contact [@saadkhalid2000@outlook.com].

+---